dennisnyarko/dennisnyarko/README.md

 ### 👨‍💻 Skills & Stack

-- Languages and frameworks: Javascript, Typescript, React, Express.js, Node.js | Python, Django
+- Languages and frameworks: Javascript, Typescript, React, Express.js, Node.js | Python, Django.

 As a developer focused on back-end development using Node.js and Python, I'm a also able to build simple full-stack web applications with the help of React on the front-end.

 - API: REST, GraphQL